 Dave’s research and search for the appropriate vines to plant began when he decided to focus on the three great noble varieties.
 He started with Nebbiolo in 1976; he decided to visit UC Davis to see if there were experts to talk to and to examine their research.
 At the time there were probably over 200 clones of Nebbiolo planted in Italy.
 However, no one had thoroughly researched the variety.
 Dave spent several days at UC Davis but found no one who had specific knowledge of the grape.
 In the 1970s the University was focused on the large commercial growers and wineries, rather than small boutique wineries and unusual grape varieties.

 Dave visited the UC Davis Library and found it contained some interesting research material on Italian varieties.
 One article written in 1936 specifically stated that Nebbiolo should not be planted in California.
 Many of the research papers were written in Italian.
 Dave’s father, Michael, translated the research for Dave; he still has his father’s handwritten translation of these articles.
-No one at the University knew anything about Italian varieties.
+No one at the University knew much about Italian varieties.

 So, Dave looked for growers of Nebbiolo in California to interview them.
 He located a small number of Nebbiolo grapevines at the Montevina Winery in Amador County which had been planted in 1972.
 Limited amounts of Nebbiolo wine were produced from 1976 to 1980 from these vines but the varietal was not commercially successful for Montevina.
 As Dave recalls his visit, he reflects on the climate in this part of Amador County, it was most likely too cool for the grapes to mature fully.
 A less than fully mature grape cannot produce the flavor and structure needed in the wine.
 Dave could not find any other vineyards of Nebbiolo.

 Dave made the first planting of the Michet clone in the United States.
 He planted his own experimental vineyard of 800 vines to monitor the development of the variety.
 Over time it was determined that Michet characteristics were caused by a virus in the grape.
-Clones without the virus were later shipped to UC Davis, renamed and made available to growers.

 In 1985 Dave produced the first Caparone Nebbiolo wine.
 It was sold at Trader Joe’s and was well received.
 Research on the Nebbiolo grape and other varieties continued to progress in Italy.
 In 1995, the International Symposium on Clonal Selection was hosted at the University of Turin.
 One of the research scientists, Franco Mannini, presented a research study showing that different clones of the Nebbiolo cultivar produce wines with different sensory characteristics that are related to relative wine quality.
 As a result of this clonal selection and evaluation process, Dave became aware of several new clones at UC Davis that have been registered and made available to growers.